 What will you create?
 Turn your buzzing, light-up game board into an adventure story, an anatomy lesson, or a test of skill — whatever sparks your imagination!

-By the end of class, students should have a working circuit that lights up and buzzes.
-After class ends, they can continue to add detail to their game board and make game pieces to go with their theme!
+After class ends, you can continue to add detail to your game board and make game pieces to go with the theme!

 What to Expect